 Bipolar disorder isn’t a rare diagnosis.
 A 2005 study found that

-Bipolar disorder can be hard to diagnose, but there are warning signs or symptoms that you can look for.
+Bipolar disorder can be hard to diagnose, but there are signs or symptoms that you can look for.

 The signs and symptoms of bipolar disorder are varied.
 Many of these symptoms can also be caused by other conditions, making this condition hard to diagnose.

-The warning signs of bipolar disorder can generally be divided into those for mania, and those for depression.
+The signs of bipolar disorder can generally be divided into those for mania, and those for depression.

 - feeling overly happy or “high” for long periods of time